PascalMinder/geoblock/readme.md

 ### Add Header to request with Country Code: `addCountryHeader`

 If set to `true`, adds the X-IPCountry header to the HTTP request header.
 The header contains the two letter country code returned by cache or API request.

+### Customize denied request status code `httpStatusCodeDeniedRequest`

+Allows customizing the HTTP status code returned if the request was denied.